-With an emphasis on personalized instruction and support, faculty mentoring is at the core of academic advising at Stetson.
-All students are a assigned a "primary adviser" who works individually with them to provide guidance in a number of areas including course selection, major requirements, progress toward degree completion, post-graduation planning, etc. Students who have declared a major are assigned a primary advisor within that field; while those who have yet to declare are matched with a specially-designated "Discovery Advisor."
+With an emphasis on personalized instruction and support, faculty mentoring is at the core of academic advising.
+All students are assigned a "primary advisor" who works individually with them to provide guidance in a number of areas including course selection, major requirements, progress toward degree completion, post-graduation planning, etc. Students who have declared a major are assigned a primary advisor within that field; while those who have yet to declare are matched with a specially-designated "Discovery Advisor."

-Conveniently located in the Office of Career Development and Academic Advising, the Advising Center at Stetson offers supplemental advising support to students.
-With a focus on Discovery advising, Advising Center staff work individually with students to provide guidance regarding major selection, General Education requirements, academic policies and procedures, and student success resources.
-While visiting the Advising Center, students also have the opportunity to consult with Career Development staff and take advantage of the many helpful Career Development resources available in our shared office.
+Conveniently located in the Hollis Family Student Success Center, Advising offers supplemental advising support to students.
+With a focus on Discovery advising, Advising staff work individually with students to provide guidance regarding major selection, general education requirements, academic policies and procedures, and student success resources.
+While visiting Advising, students also have the opportunity to consult with Academic Success staff and take advantage of the many helpful resources available in our shared office.

 Degree Audit Software